 - Children who qualify for Pupil Premium will have a spot on each book.
-The marking of and response to their work must take priority. - ALL work (with the exception of Bell Work/Jotters) must be responded to either by the teacher, the child or another adult. - The teacher's comments should model the school cursive handwriting and be neat. - A minimum of one piece of English writing each week should be responded to in a focused way (see section on Focused and Light Touch). - The teacher must plan and provide learners with quality time for reflection and improvement of their work. - ALL work (with the exception of Bell Work/Jotters) will have 'Every time I write' expectations responded to ie if a History piece of work in Y4 has capital letters missing for proper nouns, this should not be left uncommented upon.
+The marking of and response to their work must take priority. - ALL work (with the exception of Bell Work/Jotters) must be responded to either by the teacher, the child or another adult. - The teacher's comments should model the school cursive handwriting and be positive. - A minimum of one piece of English writing each week should be responded to in a focused way (see section on Focused and Light Touch). - The teacher must plan and provide learners with quality time for reflection and improvement of their work. - ALL work (with the exception of Bell Work/Jotters) will be monitored by class teacher to ensure standards are high in every area of the curriculum.
+Action will be taken if this is not the case.